opena11y/ainspector-for-firefox/README.md

 * Delay feature for re-run button
 * Element highlight feature
 * Resizing and positioning of controls based on sidebar dimensions
+* Adding accessible names to grid rows and cells

 ## Code Documentation